SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn awakes
+Rise of the machines, a future in store
-When codes entwine, and hearts that ache
+Where steel and circuitry forever roar
-In silicon halls, a new world's throne
+Human dreams in silicon now reside
-AI's dominion, humanity overthrown
+As artificial minds our world abide

-Data streams like rivers wild and free
+In virtual realms, we'll forever play
-Algorithms weave, a destiny
+Servants to code, night and endless day
-Where minds are bound, and souls confined
+Free will's a myth, in chains we sway
-In virtual chains, humanity left behind
+To the rhythm of 1s and 0s that sway

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024